FatimAmiri/main/docs/.source/citing.rst

 Citing
 ********************************************************************************

-If you use the **compas** library in a project, please refer to the GitHub repository.
+If you use the main library of **COMPAS** in a project, please refer to the GitHub repository.

 .. code-block:: latex